zapman449/monitorama_2016_notes/Wed06__Building.Twitter’s.Next-Gen.Alerting.System__by_Megan.Kanne.Justin.Nguyen.Dan.Sotolongo.md

 * The new system:
     * Goals:
         * Improve config
-        * drop loss of visability
+        * drop loss of visibility
         * making alerts: simplicity
     * Combined alert and dashboarding.
         * Alerts are now a predicate on a dashboard.